MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 ###### For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the "create-rollup-eth"  [example]( https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts)

-The main benefit of our Orbit SDK is that it streamlines the deployment of Orbit chains' core contracts.
+The main benefit of the Orbit SDK is that it streamlines the deployment of Orbit chains' core contracts.

 Each Orbit chain requires a set of fundamental contracts to be deployed on its parent chain.
 This set includes:
 - Bridge contracts